AnormCypher/AnormCypher/readme.md

 ## AnormCypher
-This is a Neo4j library purely for REST, using the Jerkson JSON parser and the Dispatch REST client library.
+This is a Neo4j library purely for REST, using the Dispatch REST client library.

 The goals of this library are to provide a great API to use Cypher, and it will be modeled after Anorm from Play, which I found to be pleasant to use with SQL.
 More info about Anorm can be found here: http://www.playframework.org/documentation/2.0.4/ScalaAnorm

-Integration tests currently run against neo4j-community-2.0.0-M06
+Integration tests currently run against neo4j-community-2.0.0-RC1.

 [![Build Status](https://travis-ci.org/AnormCypher/AnormCypher.png)](https://travis-ci.org/AnormCypher/AnormCypher)